 #25- By 2019, Hydropower remains the primary renewable resource in Africa with over 37 GW of installed capacity1

-#26- Africa has the highest untapped hydropower potential in the world, with only 11 per cent utilised1
+#26- Africa has the highest untapped hydropower potential in the world, with only 11 percent utilized1

 Compared to the rest of the world, Africa is at a record low in terms of electrification.
 Not because of a lack of resources, but because of a lack in installed capacity.
-Hydropower, especially, is a viable solution to Africa’s electricity problems that is left untapped.
+Hydropower, especially, is a viable solution to Africa's problems producing electricity cleanly and reliably that are left untapped.